-The Unboxing Experience became popular early on in the 2010s.
+The unboxing experience became popular early on in the 2010s.
 After e-commerce hit mainstream, e-brands realized they had to provide some form of ‘IRL’ experiences for their 100% digital-based customers.

-For customers who had gotten used to boring brown packaging, sense-enticing, ‘instagramable’ boxes filled with confetti; or rainbow colored packing fluff as opposed to styrofoam peanuts or air-bubbles were a feast for the eyes.
+For customers who had gotten used to boring brown packaging, sense-enticing, ‘instagramable’ boxes filled with confetti, or rainbow-colored packing fluff as opposed to styrofoam peanuts or air bubbles were a feast for the eyes.

-“To fully grasp how seriously Apple executives sweat the small stuff, consider this: For months, a packaging designer was holed up in this room performing the most mundane of tasks – opening boxes,” writes veteran tech journalist Adam Lashinsky in his book, Inside Apple.
+In fact, Apple has taken its packaging approach to a whole new level.
+They employ packaging designers to optimize packaging.
+“To fully grasp how seriously Apple executives sweat the small stuff, consider this.
+For months, a packaging designer was holed up in this room performing the most mundane of tasks – opening boxes,” writes veteran tech journalist Adam Lashinsky in his book, Inside Apple.

 Scenario 1) You walk into a store, buy a product and walk out.